Partha11/qsms-builds/docs/recipients.md

 Before importing, it's crucial to ensure your CSV file is correctly formatted.
 This helps QSMS accurately read your data and associate it with your recipients.
 Essential Data Fields:

+{: .highlight }
-Your CSV file must contain a column for the recipient's phone number.
-Fields other than phone number will be ignored.
+Fields other than phone number will be ignored at this moment.

-{: .note }
 Future updates may include additional fields for name, email, and other contact details.

 ## CSV Formatting Guidelines